prajingn/portfolio/README.md

-# This is a website made using python and flask
+# This is a website made using python and flask.